pingcap/docs-cn/tools/data-migration-deployment.md

     ansible-playbook start.yml
     ```

-    This operation starts all the components in the entire DM cluster in order, which include dm-master, dm-worker, and the monitoring components.
+    This operation starts all the components in the entire DM cluster in order, which include DM-master, DM-worker, and the monitoring components.
 You can use this command to start a DM cluster after it is stopped.

 ## Step 10: Stop the DM cluster